kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 - when the KEP was retired or superseded
 -->

+- Kubernetes 1.30: Code merged as "alpha"

 ## Drawbacks

-DRA driver developers have to give up some flexibility with regards to parameters.
+DRA driver developers have to give up some flexibility with regards to parameters compared to opaque parameters in KEP #3063.
 They have to learn and understand how structured models work to pick something which fits their needs.

 ## Alternatives